gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - cb (optional): the name of the callback funtion
 - services (optional): Comma sepatared list of services to search in.
 Current possible values are: 'cities', swissnames', 'districts', 'cantons', 'postalcodes' and 'address'.
 The later is only for the federal administration, due to restrictions imposed by the cantons.
 Default is to search in all services

+**Note: The swiss cantons only allow websites of the federal governement to use the addresses search service**.

 The service returns a maximum of 50 results.

 Examples: